 Here are a couple of common things I’ve heard when it comes to this topic:

 I love everything in my home and there’s no way I can get rid of anything!
 All of my stuff has a meaning behind them!
 Here’s a better one.
-I’ve spent so much money and I haven’t even worn it yet! – But it’s been 2 years…
+I’ve spent so much money and I haven’t even worn it yet! — but it’s been two years!

 These are just a few examples of statements my clients have said to me when I’d suggest they should only keep things in their home they truly loved.
 Let me explain what this really means.
 Lets start with an example.
 We love our family (our immediate family) and though we may have favorites (wink) we love them so unconditionally that we couldn’t live a day without them.
 This is the type of feeling I believe you should have for the items in your home.
 You love your pen so much; the mere thought of it not being in your possession is utter mayhem.
 If you don’t have this feeling towards the items in your home then it’s probably time to part ways with it.
 I’d be happy to witness the department!